snasirzadeh/Donetick_deployment/README.md

-# Appflow_Deployment
+# Donetick_Deployment
-This repo is for learning appflow deployment
+This repo is for learning Donetick deployment

-first step : clone the Appflowy repo